Monobit Digital Receivers for QPSK: Design, Analysis and Performance: Monobit Receivers With IQ Imbalance

-For such receiver, the weights of all four branches need to be estimated based on the training sequence.
-Besides, the iterative demodulation and removal of small-weights points are still useful.
+For such receiver, the weights of all the four branches need to be estimated based on training sequences.
+Besides, iterative demodulation and removal of small-weight points are still useful.

-When there is IQ imbalance at the receiver, the ML monobit receiver is much more complex.
-Thanks to the phase information offered by phase quantization, the effect of the IQ imbalance is much weaker.
-As we will see in the numerical results, the suboptimal receiver proposed in (\ref{PhQSub}) is enough to combat the SNR loss caused by IQ imbalance.
+When there are IQ imbalances at the receiver, the ML monobit receiver is much more complex.
+Thanks to the phase information offered by phase quantization, the effect of IQ imbalances is much weaker.
+As we will see in the numerical results in Section \ref{NumericalResults}, the suboptimal receiver proposed in (\ref{PhQSub}) is sufficient to combat the SNR loss caused by IQ imbalances.